-Following a fall in river levels in the Sandford reach on Sunday 29 May 2022 we are working with Environment Agency staff and insurers to support the on-going investigation as to the cause.
-Due to seasonal river conditions at the time, the hydro generators were switched off and not operational when the incident occurred.
+Following the significant fall in river levels in the Sandford reach on Sunday 29 May 2022, which resulted in damage to boats, we have been working with the Environment Agency staff and a marine expert, appointed by our insurers, to support investigations as to the cause.

 Investors in Sandford Lock Hydro have helped return the Lasher Weir on the Thames to its historic role as a provider of clean energy.
 The hydro scheme generates a huge 1.6 GWh of renewable electricity per year, which is the equivalent demand for 500+ households — or most of Sandford!